lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/task.md

 Async data is usually returned from an async API, which can come in a few forms:
 - Promises and async functions which return Promises
 - Functions that accept callbacks
-- Object that emit events
+- Objects that emit events
 - Various async patterns libraries like observables and signals

 ## What is a task?